Human rights in Egypt: Status of women

 In 2017, Cairo was voted the most dangerous megacity for women with more than 10 million inhabitants in a poll by Thomson Reuters Foundation.
 Sexual harassment was described as occurring on a daily basis.

 According to the Human Rights Watch 2019 report, 69 Egyptian women were imprisoned because of peaceful demonstrations in 2018.
 The detainees were subjected to enforced disappearance, imprisonment, humiliation, and harassment inside the detention centres.
 They were not provided with food and medicine in a proper way and were not allowed to meet their families.
 Since 2013, more than 2,500 women have been arrested arbitrarily.

-In 2021, The New York Times interviewed several Egyptian women who revealed to have been sexual abused by government officials when they were either arrested for speaking out or had gone to the authorities to report a crime.
+In 2021, The New York Times interviewed several Egyptian women who revealed to have been sexually abused by government officials when they were either arrested for speaking out or had gone to the authorities to report a crime.
 The women claimed that they were sexually abused during routine searches by the police or prison guards and/or by state-employed doctors ordered to conduct invasive physical exams and virginity tests.

-In June 2021, Egypt ordered a 10-year sentence to Haneen Hossam and Mawada al-Adham, social media celebrities, for “undermining family values and principles” by publishing “indecent” videos.
+In June 2021, Egypt ordered a 10-year sentence to Haneen Hossam and Mawada al-Adham, social media celebrities, for "undermining family values and principles" by publishing "indecent" videos.
 Since 2020, at least 10 other female social media influencers have been arrested and sentenced to hefty fines and prison sentences of up to five years.

 In acknowledgment of the efforts of Egyptian feminist activists, the BBC 100 Women list has twice included Egyptian women rights defenders for their work combating sexual harassment and gender-based violence in its 2020 and 2022 versions: Nadeen Ashraf in the first, and Gehad Hamdy in the second.